thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 In August 2021, a new SDR receiver and version of Jaero was released that solved all these issues.
 ## Big Picture
 SDRReceiver uses an ini file to set its frequencies.
-It is not visual point-and-click software.
+It is not visual point-and-click software so will take some patience to get used to and get it dialed for your system.
 You put the center frequency in the text file, then sub VFO frequencies and name them, Jaero then picks up the data from the ZMQ data stream identified by the VFO names.

 This is critical and really important.
 All other SDR software requires an audio pipe from it to Jaero, SDRR uses a data pipe.
 The latter is a LOT more robust, light weight and far more accurate way to move data from the SDR dongle to Jaero.
 ### The bottom line